lindbrook/packageRank/README.md

 > [1] 67.9
 ```

-For the example above, 38 downloads puts ‘HistData’ in 5,556th place
+#### nominal ranks

-among the 18,038 packages downloaded.
+In the example above, 38 downloads puts ‘cholera’ in 5,556th place among

-This rank is “nominal” because multiple packages can have the same
+the 18,038 packages downloaded.
+This rank is “nominal” because it’s
-number of downloads.
-As a result, a package’s nominal rank (but not its
+possible that multiple packages can have the same number of downloads.
-rank percentile) can be affected by its name: packages with the same
+As a result, a package’s nominal rank (but not its rank percentile) can
-number of downloads are sorted in alphabetical order.
+be affected by its name: packages with the same number of downloads are

-Thus, ‘HistData’ benefits from the fact that it is 31st in the list of
+sorted in alphabetical order.
+Thus, ‘cholera’ benefits from the fact
-263 packages with 38 downloads:
+that it is 31st in the list of 263 packages with 38 downloads:

 ``` r
 pkg.rank <- packageRank(packages = "cholera", date = "2020-03-04",